Weetbix/cryptopals-solutions/notes.md

 It would seem to me that for the attack to be successful.. you need to be able to feed extra data into the start of the cipher. ie, without access to a function that encrypts your input + hidden input, how would you crack it?

+This one will take people a LONG time
+I suggest first 2weeks = try and get as far as you can, and validate that you understand how you SHOULD approach it.
+As not all is described in the text.
+2nd study group session is reflection and questions on unknowns + final implementation